-If you’re thinking, “Hey there’s not any good domain names anymore.”
-Every single month I go and buy some insanely great domain names just off of this one website that I use.
+If you’re thinking, “Hey, there’s not any good domain names anymore.”
+Every month, I buy some insanely great domain names just off this one website I use.
 There are some great domain names out there still.

-The way that I like to choose domain names is rule number one, don’t over think about it.
+The way that I like to choose domain names is rule number one, don’t overthink it.
 Don’t buy the domain name just for SEO, but if your keywords happen to be in the domain, awesome.
 That’s a kind of a bonus.
 Do not overthink it and don’t buy a domain just for SEO reasons.

 Buy a domain that you like, buy a domain that kind of follows some of these criteria:

 - It has as few letters as you can get in it.